sunil233/SurveyBuilder/README.md

 ---
 ![Alt text](https://github.com/sunil233/SurveyBuilder/blob/master/wwwroot/screenshots/screen2.png?raw=true)

----
-# Disclaimer:This sample project is for learning and training purpose.

 # Note for Error:When you run the appplication and if you encounter the below error ,
 Go to the ClientApp path in the command prompt and Run the ng-build command , Error :An unhandled exception occurred while processing the request.